 How do we get so much valuable information about telomeres and the telomerase enzyme?

-Thanks to the studies carried out by Doctor Elizabeth Blackburn, who in 2009 won the Nobel Prize for medicine, precisely for her discoveries regarding telomeres and telomerase.
+Thanks to the studies carried out by the Doctor Elizabeth Blackburn, which in 2009 won the Nobel Prize for medicine, precisely for his discoveries regarding telomeres and telomerase.

 In the next article: